z0rr0/spts/README.md

   -dot
         show dot progress output (for client mode) -host string
-        host (listen on for server, connect to for client) (default "localhost") -port uint
+        host to listen on for server mode or connect to for client mode (default "localhost") -port value
-        port to listen on (in range 1..65535) (default 28082) -server
+        port to listen on (integer in range 1..65535) -server
         run in server mode
   -timeout duration